Kin (Irish TV series): Release

 Kin aired on RTÉ in 2021, with the second season following in 2023.
 The series quickly gained popularity in Ireland after premiering in 2021, as well as garnering praise from critics.
 Its ratings broke records on both linear and streaming platforms, attracting more than four million lifetime streams by October 2023.
 The second season averaged a 40% audience share, and its finale was the most-watched programme of the year outside of sport.

 In February 2022, the series premiered in the United States and Canada on AMC+, with Sundance Now premiering the series in the UK.

 A second series was announced on 10 February 2022, with production beginning in July.
 Season 2 began airing on 12 March 2023 on RTÉ One and RTÉ Player.

 The series was acquired by the BBC and began showing on BBC One and BBC iPlayer on 18 November 2023.
 The broadcaster also acquired the second series, which was shown on BBC One from 14 February 2024, with the whole series available on BBC iPlayer.

 All episodes of Season 1 started streaming on SBS on Demand in August 2023, Australian public broadcaster SBS Television's platform, before being broadcast on linear TV.
 Both series were shown by SBS.

 Kin won an even larger international audience after becoming available on Netflix on 1 May 2024.

 The series was put on hold after season 2, after BRON Studios went bankrupt.
 Discussions were being held about a possible third season, but there had been no announcements by April 2024.
 The London Standard reported on 20 February 2025 that a third season of Kin had been officially confirmed in October 2024, with filming due to start in Dublin in 2025.
 However, in May 2025, series star Charlie Cox denied the report of renewal, stating that "I don't believe that that is true.
 I'd love for that to be the case."

+RTÉ confirmed in July 2026 that a third season, produced by Irish company Metropolitan Pictures and House of Juno, was already in production, which would air on RTÉ in 2027.